txt/plm19/README.md

      - use other abstractions (and there are many)
      - use better. succinct shorthands. checks at load time

+intro abstarction:

+- the "o" object
+- then go to frames, slots, ifneeded if changed etc

 todo

 - week1: python exercises rom data ming from sctach